arhamshah512/edureka-job-platform-project-3-arham-shah/README.md

-# Job Platform 'Jovial' — A project by Arham Shah
+# Job Platform 'Jobial' — A project by Arham Shah

 ## Technologies